annarylander/fundwise-server/README.md

-# Fundwise
+# Fundwise API

-Fundwise is a fullstack application built in React and MongoDb.
-The User can search for a fund and get all the current stock holdings.
+The API for Fundwise